Our Voices Oral History Podcast

-Andy Clark discusses what oral history is, along with his background in the field.
+Andy Clark gives an introduction to the Our Voices Podcast.
+He discusses what oral history is, along with his background in the field.
 He goes on to explore the Our Voices project and how we've responded and adapted the project due to COVID-19.

 Meet the Oral Historian